|

 holes in wood.

-This is why they need to be watched their every move.
+This is why they need to be watched their every move. some raccoons

 Remember, raccoons are NOT like dogs and cats, they need to be